 One of the most common questions we get here is What size plate carrier do I need?
 The short answer to this question involves the shape of your body and whether you want to wear your plate carrier alone or with additional armor, but it’s not that simple.
-To find the right plate carrier size, you’ll also need to consider your height, weight, how much protection you want, and what other gear you’ll be carrying on your body when you wear your plate carrier.
+To find the right plate carrier size, you’ll also need to consider your height, weight, and how much protection you want.

 Whether you’re new to the world of firearms or an experienced enthusiast, the best way to learn more about firearm safety is to read up on the rules and regulations that govern the industry.
 This guide provides an overview of the different types of firearms and how they should be held.